Laurence Bédard Sports Risque Lace Lingerie In Throwback Instagram Photo

 On Tuesday, April 7, Canadian model Laurence Bédard uploaded a tantalizing Instagram post for her 2.8 million followers to enjoy.

-The provocative photo shows the 26-year-old kneeling on a bed with a white duvet in a room with a brick wall.
-Sunlight streamed through the window behind her.
+The provocative photo showed the 26-year-old kneeling on a bed with a white duvet in a room with a brick wall, with sunlight streaming through the window behind her.
 Laurence struck a seductive pose by spreading her legs and leaning forward slightly, placing her hands in front of her.
 She tilted her head and gazed directly into the camera.

-Laurence flaunted her fabulous figure in a revealing lace lingerie set that consisted of a plunging bra with black velvet detailing and red straps and a pair of matching underwear from the clothing company Marie Mur.
-The risque ensemble left little to the imagination, much to the delight of her audience.
-Her incredible cleavage, toned midsection, and curvaceous hips were put on full display.
+Laurence flaunted her fabulous figure in a revealing lace lingerie set that featured a plunging bra with black velvet detailing and red straps and a pair of matching underwear from the clothing company Marie Mur.
+The ensemble proved to be quite risque, much to the delight of her audience.
+The model’s incredible cleavage, toned midsection, and curvaceous hips were put on full display.
 She accessorized the sultry look with a gold bracelet and a sparkling ring.

-For the photo, the Quebec-native parted her curled hair to the side and opted to wear a full face of makeup.
-Laurence made her gorgeous green eyes pop with winged eyeliner and voluminous lashes.
+For the snap, the Quebec native parted her curled hair to the side and opted to wear a full face of makeup.
+She made her gorgeous green eyes pop with winged eyeliner and voluminous lashes.
 The striking application also featured sculpted eyebrows, subtle contour, glowing highlighter, and nude lip gloss.

-In the caption, the social media sensation noted that the picture was taken at an earlier date by the professional photographer Donat Boulerice.
-Laurence also provided additional advertisement for Marie Mur by tagging the company.
+In the caption, Laurence noted that the picture was taken at an earlier date by the professional photographer Donat Boulerice.
+She also provided an additional advertisement for Marie Mur by tagging the company.

 The provocative post appears to be a fan favorite as it soon racked up more than 40,000 likes.
 Many of Laurence’s admirers also took the time to shower her with compliments in the comments section.